pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 When __pdjr-skplugin-metadata__ starts, each metadata resource in the metadata resource type is loaded into the Signal K data store.
-Optionally, the plugin can be configured to ensure that any subsequent, dynamic, change to a metadata value also update any associated metadata resource.
+The plugin can be configured to ensure that any subsequent, dynamic, changes to a metadata value also update any associated metadata resource.

-The plugin implements two tools, 'compose' and 'snapshot' that can help with establishing and maintaining a collection of metadata resources.
+The plugin implements two tools, *compose* and *snapshot* that can help with establishing and maintaining a collection of metadata resources.

 The compose tool implements a mechanism for generating a metadata resource from one or more *metadata configuration resource*s through hierarchical composition.
-Metdata resources with names of the form '.*path*[.]' are used by the compose tool which assumes that a metadata resource called '.*path*' provides metadata destined for the metadata file called *path* whilst one called '.*path*.' provides metadata for all metadata resources that are named as hierarchical descendents of *path*.
+Metadata configuration resources have names of the form '.*path*[.]'.
+The compose tool assumes that a metadata resource called '.*path*' provides metadata destined for the metadata file called *path* whilst one called '.*path*.' provides metadata for all metadata resources with names that are hierarchical descendents of *path*.
 An example of using metadata configuration files to initialise tank metadata is included below.